High Performance MySQL, 4th Edition

 2. Monitoring in a Reliability Engineering World

-- The impact of reliability engineering on DBA teams
+- The Impact of Reliability Engineering on DBA Teams

 - Defining Service Level Goals

-- What to measure
+- What to Measure

-- Measuring Long Term Performance
+- Measuring Long-Term Performance

 - Summary